Navigating GDPR Compliance: Guide for Small Businesses

 e.
 Data Protection Impact Assessments (DPIAs)

-GDPR-compliant businesses are required by Article 35 to do DPIAs on their operations in order to detect threats to consumer data.
-Moreover, in order to ensure continuous GDPR compliance, Article 37 mandates that small firms designate one or more Data Protection Officers.
+GDPR-compliant businesses are required by Article 35 to conduct DPIAs on their operations to identify and mitigate threats to consumer data.
+Moreover, to ensure continuous GDPR compliance, Article 37 requires small firms to designate one or more Data Protection Officers.

-6 Steps To Implement GDPR Compliance for Small Business
+6 Steps To Implement GDPR Compliance for Small Businesses

-As we have a clear understanding of the requirements of GDPR, it is imperative to implement them in real-world business environments.
+With a clear understanding of the GDPR requirements, it is imperative to implement them in real-world business environments.
 The implementation process involves a series of steps that make it easy to implement and compliant with GDPR.
 Here are six steps you can take to comply with GDPR:

 GDPR register